Your Right for Information

-You have the right to ask if we have special financial arrangements with our physicians that can affect the use of referrals and other services you might need.
-To get this info, call our Customer Service Department at 1-800-777-4376 and request information about our physician payment arrangements.
+You have the right to ask if we have special financial arrangements with our doctors that can affect the use of referrals and other services you might need.
+To get this info, call our Customer Service at 1-800-777-4376 and request info about our doctor payment arrangements.

 About Provider Credentials

 You have the right to info about our providers including the provider’s education, board certification, and recertification.
-To get this information, call our Customer Service Department at 1-800-777-4376.
+To get this info, call our Customer Service at 1-800-777-4376.

 About Clinical Practice Guidelines

-iCare has implemented our Clinical Practice Guidelines with the support of network physicians on our review committee.
+iCare has implemented our Clinical Practice Guidelines with the support of network doctors on our review committee.
 Each clinical practice guideline represents an accepted standard of care in the medical profession that may be used for diagnosing, managing or treating conditions like asthma, COPD, diabetes, hypertension, obesity and drug and alcohol treatment.
-None of the information within these guidelines is intended to interfere with decisions made by your treating physician about your care.
+None of the info within these guidelines is intended to interfere with decisions made by your treating doctor about your care.

 About Completing an Advance Directive, Living Will, Or Power Of Attorney For Health Care